APImetrics/APIm-CLI/docs/webhooks.md

 ## `apimetrics webhooks delete`

-Delete a webhook from the Project. **Webhook IDs** can be found by using the command `apimetrics webhooks -x --no-truncate`. **Project IDs** can be found in the Project Settings under the Admin section or by using the command `apimetrics projects -x --no-truncate`.
+Delete a webhook.

 ```
 USAGE
   $ apimetrics webhooks delete --webhook-id <value> [--json] [-p <value>]

 FLAGS
   -p, --project-id=<value>  ID of project to modify.
 Overrides apimetrics config project set.
+Can be found in the
+                            Project Settings web page under the admin section or by using the command `apimetrics
+                            projects --columns name,id`.
   --webhook-id=<value>      (required) Webhook to delete.
+Can be found using the command `apimetrics webhooks --columns
+                            name,id`.

 GLOBAL FLAGS
   --json  Format output as json.